sateniktovmasyan/OmelasX/README.md

 2.1 By word: Shows randomly a word saved before, user pauses to think about the definition, asks program to show the definition, answers whether he/she was right or wrong.
 Then, asks another randomly chosen word.

-2.2 By definition: Shows a definition, asks for user input, checks whether the given answer is correct or not, shows the results.
-Then asks another randomly chosen definition.